inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 They need to be registered at `App` creation time.

-*Note (v0.3)*: Bevy requires a specific ordering for the `fn` arguments: `Commands` first, followed by resources, followed by queries last.

-*Note (git)*: The ordering requirement has been removed.
-System parameters can be in any order now.

 ## Queries

 Queries allow you to operate on entities with a given set of components.